prafuel/ci-cd-final-project/README.md

-# CI/CD Tools and Practices Final Project Template
+# CI/CD Tools and Practices Final Project

 This repository contains the template to be used for the Final Project for the Coursera course **CI/CD Tools and Practices**.